aroberge/reeborg-world-creation/extending/extra-module.md

 # example world to be included here.
 ```

 By default, the code will be shown in an additional editor tab in read-only mode.
-If you do not wish to have this tab shown, include a second parameter \(`hide`\) set to `True` when setting the content:
+If you do not wish to have this tab shown, include a second parameter \(`hidden`\) set to `True` when setting the content:

 ```py
 RUR.set_extra_content(python_code, True)